rusyasoft/RustamOpenHAB/README.md

 This repository contains my public OpenHAB contributions

-## How to Make it Work after:
+## How to Make it work:

-1. Just drop into addons folder after building jar bundle
+- Just drop into addons folder after building jar bundle
-2. The following line should be added at items file
+- The following line should be added at items file:

 	Switch LifxToggle_1   "lifx bulb"   (Switching) {rustamlifx="1"}

-3. The following line should be added at sitemap file
+- The following line should be added at sitemap file:

 	Switch         item=LifxToggle_1       label="LifxBedroom"